telerik/blazor-docs/components/sankey/elements/nodes.md

 # Sankey Diagram Nodes

 The Sankey Diagram Nodes are rectangular elements that are being connected.
 They can be source and target for the [links]{%slug sankey-links%}.
 This article explains how to customize the nodes in the UI for Blazor Sankey Diagram.

-The listed settings will be applied to all nodes in the Sankey Diagram.
+>tip Each setting applies to all nodes in the Sankey Diagram.
+If you want to provide different settings for the separate nodes, [customize them through the data source]({%slug sankey-data-binding%}#customize-elements-through-data).

 ## Basic Customization